 Students who have earned college credits at another accredited institution may transfer their credits to NICC.
-Official transcripts must be mailed by previously attended institutions for an accurate evaluation of transfer credit.
+Official transcripts must be mailed or transmitted via official transcript global network by previously attended institutions.
+Official paper transcripts can be mailed to PO Box 428, Macy, NE 68039.
+Evaluation of transfer credits will be assessed from these officially received transcripts.
 Transcripts presented directly by the student or faxed are not official and will not be used for the evaluation of transfer credit.
 Courses transferred into the Nebraska Indian Community College must be at the "C" level or above and within 10 years or applied to a degree.
 Transfer credits older than 10 years will only be accepted under a case by case special approval from the academic dean and/or department head.
 Consideration will be given to course work that will not jeopardize the learning of the student.
 Students will be notified of their academic status after the evaluation is complete.
 Courses that are accepted for transfer are not given a letter grade and are not calculated in the cumulative grade point average.
 NICC is part of the Nebraska Community Colleges TES (Transfer Evaluation System).